jhagdu/linux-terminal-app/README.md

 Flutter should be installed and configured in your system

 # How to start :-
-Open Terminal/CMD and run command "flutter create AnimatedApp"
+Open Terminal/CMD and run command "flutter create --org <your_org_domain> --project-name LinuxTerminal LinuxTerminalApp"

 After that replace your lib and test folder with my lib and test folders